 Last on the list…books!
 These stories will inspire your child to dream big and teach them about the scientific process.
 Here are some of our favorites!

-- Iggy Peck Architect & Ada Twist Scientist (picture books)
+- Iggy Peck Architect & Ada Twist Scientist (or get the Questioneers chapter book series)

 - Whoosh!: Lonnie Johnson’s Super-Soaking Stream of Inventions